 You must pay any fees after receiving a bill.
 Unpaid fees will go to an outside collections process after 30 days.
-If you have questions about the bill, please call our billing staff at (517) 676-5405 or email billinghelp@taylorlifecenter.org.
+If you have questions about the bill, please call our billing staff at (517) 676-5405 or email billing@taylorlifecenter.org.

-Consumer Roles and Responsibilities for Treatment
+Your Roles and Responsibilities in Treatment